growilabs/growi-docs/docs/en/guide/features/page_layout.md

 Shortcut button to the comment field at the bottom of the page.

-## 14. Right page sidebar
+## 14. Table of contents

-The list of headings in the page is displayed.
-You can jump to the target heading quickly by clicking on the heading in the sidebar.
+You can jump to the target heading quickly.